 Division leaders determined which job functions can be performed remotely and which functions must occur on campus.
-Supervisors are working with employees to:
+Supervisors worked with employees to:

 - Provide information on employees’ ability to work remotely, based on the assigned functions of their position and the business needs of their department.

 - Complete the new Telecommuting Agreement prior to beginning work off campus.
-The need to complete this telecommuting agreement applies to all staff and student employees working remotely.
+The telecommuting agreement applies to all staff and student employees working remotely.

 - Work with employees to provide necessary tools.

-- Notify employees of the date you they are approved to take your equipment home and begin telecommuting.
+- Notify employees of the date they were approved to take equipment home and begin telecommuting.

 Telecommuting Plan for Faculty

 Faculty, by and large, already regularly work remotely at locations away from the UTSA campus, including at their home, in order to fulfill at least some of their duties.

 Because this period of remote telecommuting is unusual in its persistence and protracted nature, faculty members were required to complete a Telecommuting Agreement for faculty.